Wao-course/Ex_14/README.md

     }
     ```
 4. Setup a Retry with exponential backoff with jitter[^1] targeting the `GET /` route in `MockController.cs`.
 Make sure to use `IHttpClientFactory`[^9] to create a named client for the endpoint
 5. Create a controller named `UserController`, inject `IHttpClientFactory` and implement an endpoint calling `GET /` on the instance
+  > Uncomment the code inside [PollyUserController.cs](./TransientFaultHandling/Controllers/UserController.cs) then change the name of the file to `UserController.cs`

 6. Test it out with Postman[^6]

 ## Exercise 09-2